sql-machine-learning/elasticdl/docs/designs/serving_design.md

     return tf.keras.models.Model(inputs=input_layers, outputs=dense)
 ```

 Although all feature columns in TensorFlow can be used in ElasticDL, the tf.feature_column.embedding_column is not recommended in ElasticDL.
-Because the embedding_column has a large trainable embedding parameters.
-In eager execution the model must get all embedding parameters to train which will cost large inter-process communication overhead.
+Because the embedding_column has a variable containing a large embedding table.
+In eager execution the model must get all the embedding parameters to train.
+It will bring a large inter-process communication overhead.

-## Save the model with elasticdl.layers.Embedding using SavedModel for serving
+## Export the model with elasticdl.layers.Embedding to SavedModel for serving

 Using native Keras layers to define a model is more user-friendly than using custom layers in ElasticDL.
 However, it is inefficient to train a model with tf.keras.layers.Embedding.
 When the model executes the forward-pass computation for each mini-batch, it must get all embedding parameters from the parameter server (PS) even if the mini-batch only contains several embedding ids.
 So, the elastic.layers.Embedding is designed to improve the training efficiency in ElasticDL.
 Considering user-friendliness and training efficiency, we need to define a model with tf.keras.layers.Embedding and train the model with elastic.layers.Embedding.
 For the Sequential model and the Model class used with the functional API, we can use tf.keras.models.clone_model to replace the tf.keras.layers.Embedding with elastic.layers.Embedding before training starts.